namecoin/ncdns/README.md

 1. Ensure you have the Go tools installed.

-2. If using Linux, ensure you have the `libcap` development headers installed.
+2. If using Linux, ensure you have `gcc` and the `libcap` development headers installed.
 (Most distributions will have a package called `libcap-dev` or similar.)